spryker/spryker.github.io/docs/dg/dev/architecture/tutorial-architectural-walkthrough.md

     }
     ```

-3. To render text in the Zed UI template, add a `Presentation` layer with a twig file, which loads as the action's response.
+3. To render text in the Back Office UI template, add a `Presentation` layer with a twig file, which loads as the action's response.
-    1. Add a new folder called `Presentation`.
+    1. Create a `Presentation` folder.
-    2. Inside the folder, add a folder for the controller and a twig file for the action: `Index/index.twig`.
+    2. In the `Presentation` folder, add a folder for the controller and a twig file for the action: `Index/index.twig`.
     The twig file for your action looks like this:
     ```xml
     {% raw %}{%{% endraw %} extends '@Gui/Layout/layout.twig' {% raw %}%}{% endraw %}
     {% raw %}{%{% endraw %} block content {% raw %}%}{% endraw %}